-- If you complain, your payday lender should acknowledge receipt within five days
+- If you complain, your payday lender should acknowledge receipt promptly

-- If you aren't satisfied with the response, you can raise your case with the Financial Ombudsman after eight weeks
+- If you aren't satisfied with the response, you can raise your case with the Financial Ombudsman Service (FOS) after eight weeks

-- In the first instance, lenders will always try to resolve your complaint before you need to refer it to the Financial Ombudsman Service
+- In the first instance, lenders will always try to resolve your complaint before you need to refer it to the FOS

 How much interest can payday lenders charge?

-Payday lenders are now limited to charging an interest rate of no more than 0.8% per day.
+Since 2015, payday lenders have been limited to charging an interest rate of no more than 0.8% per day.
 This includes any fees, and is based on the amount you’ve borrowed.
-If you find that you’re paying more interest than this, Resolver can help you file a complaint.
+If you find that you’re paying more interest than this, Resolver can help you make a complaint.

 What happens if I can’t pay back a payday loan?